Ten Things to Know Before Choosing a Drug or Alcohol Treatment Program

 - How many individual sessions will I get per week?

 Why you should ask everyone this question.
-Most programs offer one individual session a week, but some programs offer two individual sessions a week with an open door policy if they need additional support for the week they can take advantage for additional session.
+Most programs offer one individual session a week, but some programs offer two individual sessions a week with an open door policy if they need additional support for the week they can take advantage for an additional session.
 Individual sessions give the individual seeking treatment the ability to work on personal one on one issue and learning new techniques to help support recovery and achieving goals.
-It’s a great added benefits in knowing that you will have that additional support versus once a week.
+It’s a great added benefit in knowing that you will have that additional support versus once a week.

 - Finding a Location

 With thousands of options all across the world, it can be hard to decide on a facility that is going to meet your needs.
 Location can be important, for some who have never enjoyed the beaches, would not be receptive to a program in California or Florida, but maybe a treatment program in Utah in the wilderness.
 There is so many varieties to meet your needs from love of horses, to mountain climbing, to relaxing by the beach.
 You need the environment to be conducive to help you on the path.
 You may be staying longer than expected with aftercare in that area after treatment or you may be returning home and needing a support group for when you return.
-Location is important part from taking a break from life to find healing in a sanctuary type of a place to feel comfortable to be receptive to treatment.
+Location is an important part of taking a break from life to find healing in a sanctuary type of a place to feel comfortable to be receptive to treatment.

 - Insurance Verification Process